Lyft said to be eyeing international expansion

-The big difference between ride-hailing companies Uber and Lyft is that Lyft just operates in the US, whereas Uber is in more than 70 countries.
+The big difference between rival ride-hailing companies Uber and Lyft is that Uber operates in more than 70 countries, whereas Lyft is just in the US.
 But that could change.

 Uber has been wracked with scandals since January, including allegations of workplace sexual harassment, a chaotic company culture and its CEO Travis Kalanick being forced to step down in June.
 During this time, Lyft has gained on Uber in the US market.